-When you’re faced with spur-of-the-moment dietary decisions for your low-oxalate diet, it can be difficult to make healthful choices to reduce oxalates at home.
+When you’re faced with spur-of-the-moment dietary decisions for your low-oxalate diet, it can be difficult to make healthy choices to reduce oxalates at home.
 However, small changes can make a big difference in your kidney and urinary tract health.
 Our best tip?
 Start making healthier choices at home with these three ways to reduce oxalates at home you can start today.

 Embrace Your Inner Chef

 The way you cook your food can reduce the oxalate levels, especially when it comes to vegetables like green Swiss chard leaves, carrots, and spinach.
 Boiling and steaming are the two most common methods, and each has its benefit.

 The most effective cooking method according to studies is boiling.
 Depending on the type of food, you will boil for 6 to 10 minutes.
 This method is quick and simple — just sprinkle your leafy greens with a bit of low-oxalate seasoning and dig in!

 Steaming oxalate-dense foods is another way to reduce oxalates at home that will bring some variety to your meals.
 Steaming carrots, spinach, and other oxalate-packed food allows them to cook in their own juices, retaining natural flavors and more of the water-soluble vitamins that make them so good for you.

 Cooking to reduce oxalates at home won’t work for every type of oxalate-dense food.
 For instance, steaming dark chocolate would ruin the food for all but the most dedicated chocoholics.
 (And nobody wants to ruin a good piece of dark chocolate.)